-Islam defines the principles of social security clearly which are applied in the form, namely: guarantee between individuals and themselves; between individuals and their immediate family; and between individuals and communities.
+Islam clearly defines the principles of social security clearly which are applied in the forms, namely of: guarantee between among individuals and themselves; between individuals and their immediate family; and between individuals and communities.
 Even social security in Islam also determines security between fellow Muslims, reciprocally.
 Government policies and regulations directed at Islamic social institutions such as zakat, infaq, alms, waqf and inheritance institutions to manage funds from the community by focusing on improving welfare [16].
-The discussion in this discussion is limited to the policy instruments of zakat, waqf and inheritance.
-The author focuses on these three instruments because these instruments already have official institutions which have ties to the government, in this case the Ministry of Religion in Indonesia.
+The discussion in this discussion paper is limited to the policy instruments of zakat, waqf and inheritance.
+The authors focus on these three instruments because these instruments already have official institutions which have ties subject to the government policies and regulations, in this case under the Ministry of Religion in Indonesia.

 The government in this case as a policy maker can issue regulations to strengthen the position of these institutions in implementing the distribution of the Islamic economy which is directly targeted at increasing the welfare of the recipients of distribution funds.
-The distribution of government policies and regulations to each institution is detailed in the following table:
+The distribution of government policies and regulations imposed to each institution is detailed in the following table:

-Table 1: Forms of Policies and Regulations on Islamic Economic Distribution Institutions
+Table 1.
+Forms of Policies and Regulations on Islamic

+Economics Distribution Institutions

-Obliging zakat for those who meet sharia requirements to become muzakki Regulations in the procedure for utilizing the results of collecting zakat for productive business are stipulated as follows: (1) conducting a feasibility study; (2) determine the type of productive business; (3) provide guidance and counseling; (4) monitoring, controlling and supervising; (5) conduct evaluations and (6) make reports.
-Issued policies to direct waqf to the problems of the people, in particular poverty, education, unemployment, and weak economic empowerment.
-Political government regulation with waqf law regulations so that waqf can function productively according to these laws and regulations has an urgency, namely in addition to the interests of mahdhah worship, it also emphasizes the need to empower productive waqf for the social (welfare of the people) Government policies in the form of control and protectior distribution of inheritance to heirs in order to create a fair distribution of wealth and help reduce disparities in distribution in society Regulation of the management system of inheritance management as ( Allah or public right) governed by the government with the stipulation of the legislation for assist economic development goals and the welfare of future generations.
+Instrument Institute Distribution of Islamic Economics Forms of Policy and Regulation Zakat Institution Obliging zakat for those who meet sharia requirements to become muzakki Regulations in the procedure for utilizing the results of collecting zakat for productive business are stipulated as follows: (1) conducting a feasibility study; (2) determining the type of productive business; (3) providing guidance and counseling; (4) monitoring, controlling and supervising; (5) conducting evaluations and (6) making reports.
+Waqf Institution Issued policies to direct waqf to the problems of society, especially poverty alleviation, education, unemployment, and weak-economic empowerment.
+Political government regulation with waqf law regulations so that waqf can function productively according to these laws and regulations has an urgency, namely in addition to the interests of mahdhah worship, it also emphasizes the need to empower productive waqf for the social (people welfare).
+Inheritance Management Institution Government policies in the form of control and protection of distribution of inheritance to heirs in order to create a fair distribution of wealth and help reduce disparities of distribution in society Regulation of the management system of inheritance management as (Allah or public right) governed by the government with the stipulation of the legislation for assisting economic development goals and the welfare of future generations.

 The distribution policy taught by Islam is closely related to property so that it does not accumulate in certain groups in society and encourages the creation of distribution justice.
 In this context, the government is required not to side with a certain group or group so that the distribution process can run fairly.
-The effort that must be made by the government as a distribution policy maker is to remove the interest system (ribawi) which only benefits those with capital which results in the accumulation of assets for certain groups.
-In addition, the flower system (ribawi) has slowed down efforts to alleviate poverty.
+The effort that must be made by the government as a distribution policy maker is to remove the interest system (ribawi) which only benefits those with capital which results inleading to the accumulation of assets for certain groups.
+In addition, the flower traditional banking system (ribawi) has slowed down the efforts to alleviate poverty.
 On the other hand, the government must also ensure the creation of justice in distribution through the instruments of zakat, waqf and inheritance, etc. for the benefit of the wider community.

-Figure 1: Islamic Economic Distribution Policy Process and Its Impact
+Figure 1.
+Islamic Economic Distribution Policy Process and Its Impact